Henrik Gerner (bishop): Personal life and legacy

+In 1656, Gerner married Dorothea Jensdatter Bircherod (1636–1705).
+She was a daughter of Lutheran minister in Birkerød Jens Hermansen Bircherod (1588–1657), and his second wife Maren Jacobsdatter (1593–1665).

 The street Henrik Gerners Vej in Birkerød was named in honour of Gerner.
 A granite bust of Gerner created by the sculptor Johannes Kragh was installed opposite Birkerød Church in 1917.
 A modern church extension housing the church administrative offices plus meeting rooms and a memorial hall was completed in 1979.
 A copy of Gerner's shackles hangs near the entrance and is used in historic reenactments.